 The model consists of a multi-tier cropping system in line with the five-layer model but with the last two tiers replaced with field crops and fodder.
 The farm has a foraging desi-poultry as one of the key components, sheep and milch cows.
-The land is covered with multi-tier canopy, thus maintaining a cooler micro-climate of income portfolio brings in high levels of within.
-Trees, crops, vegetable production, desipoultry, and livestock components are interdependent with nutrient flow from one system to another.
+The land is covered with multi-tier canopy, thus maintaining a cooler microclimate within.
+Trees, crops, vegetable production, desi-poultry, and livestock components are interdependent with nutrient flow from one system to another.
 Foraging desi-poultry consuming insects as feed minimizes the need for pest management.
 These interconnections minimize the need for external inputs and enhance land productivity.

-High organic matter, cover crops, tree canopy, and mulch helps in harvesting a larger part of rainfall and retain soil moisture for long.
+High organic matter, cover crops, tree canopy,

+and mulch helps in harvesting a larger part of rainfall and retain soil moisture for long.
 These farms use minimal water through drip irrigation to supplement soil moisture; the area receives just about 600mm of rainfall.